grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-We spend too long looking photographing the Wheatear and are last in - I end up wedging myself into the far right hand corner of the hide.
-Amusingly this ends up offering the best view of the end of the spit, where all the good stuff is.
+We spend too long photographing the Wheatear and are last in - I end up wedging myself into the far right-hand corner of the hide.
+Unwittingly, this ends up offering the best view of the end of the spit, where all the good stuff is.
 The end is covered in Curlew - forty birds or so?
 Among them there are a few Bar-tailed Godwit, and one or two Knot.
 There's plenty of Oystercatchers here too, and, accompanying them, some Turnstones poking about.
 To the left of the spit several Cormorants sit drying their wings.
 A solitary Eider duck floats around in the estuary behind them.
-Further out, a lost looking Guillemot's floating about too.
+Further out, a lost-looking Guillemot's floating about too.
 Very nice.

 We exit the hide and continue towards the point.
 Here the headland widens and the path enters a grassy meadow that must be fabulous on the right day.
-For us though, it just brings more Meadow Pipits.
+For us though, it brings yet more Meadow Pipits.
 Mad.

 We exit the meadow into a more undulating area; this is Spurn Warren.
 A raptor carves its way along the seaward edge of the headland.
 Excitingly, it's a Merlin.
-Given they primarily eat Meadow Pipit this perhaps should not be too surprising, but still, nice to catch up with one.
+Given they primarily eat Meadow Pipit, perhaps this should be unsurprising; still, it's a real treat to catch up with one.
 We trace it all the way to the lighthouse, where it turns around, then drops below the bank between us and the sea.
-It turns up for one final peek above the parapet immediately to our left before swiftly making its disappearance.
+It turns up for one final peek above the parapet immediately to our left, before swiftly making its disappearance.

 Speaking of swifts - we see one heading in the opposite direction.
 That's almost certainly the last Swift we'll see this year (he says, suppressing a sob).
-Another bit of obscenely good bird id occurs - someone picks out a Tree Pipit from two Meadow Pipits as they fly by some 25m away.
+Another bit of obscenely good bird id occurs - Nathan picks out a Tree Pipit from two Meadow Pipits as they fly by some 25m away.
+Skills.

-News of inbound Honey Buzzard from the radio (another Migfest walk bonus - the experts all talk to each other) has the team (definitely a team now) marching past the lighthouse and up to the top of the dunes to its left.
+News of inbound Honey Buzzard from the radio (another brilliant feature of Migfest - the experts broadcast sightings via walkie-talkie, to the excitement of anyone within earshot) has the team (definitely a team now) marching past the lighthouse and up to the top of the dunes to its left.
 No Honey Buzzard is found - apparently it went inland after briefly considering a trip South (and was later found to be Common Buzzard anyway!).
-The secret birding pact notes the continued bird gravel on the now distant sand; there's even more waders in the roost now than when we sneaked a look earlier.
+The secret birding pact notes the continued bird gravel on the now distant sand; there are even more waders in the roost now than when we sneaked a look earlier.

 <figure class="figure">